Biclustering random matrix partitions with an application to classification of forensic body fluids: Method Testing

-The fitted recalibration maps are shown in Table~\ref{tab:calibration-tests}.
-We perform a simple deviance test for the null (well-calibrated) model with $(\alpha,\beta) = (0,1)$ against $(\alpha,\beta)\in R^2$.
-There is no evidence for miss-calibration in any of the analyses $(p\ge 0.05)$, and the slope estimates are all close to one.
-A value of $\alpha > 0$ would indicate that the recalibrated posterior probability is bigger than the uncalibrated posterior probability, uniformly over the latter.
+The fitted recalibration map parameters are given in Table~\ref{tab:calibration-tests}.
+We expect these to be correlated as they are computed from the same (test) data.
+Deviance tests for the null (well-calibrated) model with $(\alpha,\beta) = (0,1)$ against the alternative $(\alpha,\beta)\in R^2$.
+We find no evidence for miss-calibration in any of the analyses $(p\ge 0.05)$.
+The slope estimates are all close to one.
+Intercepts $\alpha > 0$ indicate that the recalibrated posterior probability is bigger than the uncalibrated posterior probability, uniformly over the latter.
 However, this is not significant.
 There is perhaps a weak case for better calibrated Cut-model inference, as there is less evidence against the null model for the Cut-model analyses.